Facts about Walking Away from a Home Purchase Contract

 Buyers may get excited about the prospect of purchasing a home and put in an offer on the first house they like.
 However, once they’ve had more time to reflect, they may decide it isn’t the right house for them after all.
 At that point, the next step is getting terminating their contract.
 Here are some guidelines and possible repercussions from walking away from the purchase of a home.
 Of course, anytime you deal with a legal document, you may want to contact an attorney to determine your rights under the contract.

-Every contract generally contains several contingencies that allow you to walk away from the contract under certain conditions.
+Most contracts contain several contingencies that allow you to walk away from the contract under certain conditions.
 Designed to limit the consequences for both parties, these contingencies are included at the start of the contract and agreed upon by both the buyer and seller.
 The most common contingencies are for:

 - Home Inspection